jordanrburger/keboola-mcp-server/README.md

 If you encounter connection issues:
 1. Check the logs in Claude Desktop for any error messages
 2. Verify your Keboola Storage API token is correct
-3. Ensure all paths in the configuration are absolute paths
+3. Ensure all paths in the configuration are absolute paths (use `which uv` to find the correct path)
-4. Confirm the virtual environment is properly activated and all dependencies are installed
+4. Make sure the PYTHONPATH points to the `src` directory
-5. Make sure the PYTHONPATH points to the `src` directory
+5. Try running the server with the MCP Inspector to test if it works outside Claude Desktop

 ## Available Tools